sensible-hq/sensible-docs/readme-sync/v0/300 - integrations/1000 - excel/index.md

 ---

-The following tutorial shows you how to use "quick extract" to upload documents for extraction to Sensible.
+TODO rewrite The following tutorial shows you how to use "quick extract" to upload documents for extraction to Sensible.

 **Note:** Bulk uploads are coming soon.